FlavScents AInsights Entry for (E)-2-hexenal (CAS: 6728-26-3)

 3. Natural Occurrence & Formation

 (E)-2-hexenal is naturally found in a variety of plants and fruits, including apples, tomatoes, and green tea.
-It is formed through the enzymatic degradation of fatty acids, specifically linolenic acid, via the lipoxygenase pathway.
-This compound is often associated with the "green" aroma of freshly cut plants and is a key component in the natural flavor profile of many fruits and vegetables.
-Its presence in natural sources supports its designation as a "natural flavor" or "natural fragrance" component.
+It is typically formed through the enzymatic oxidation of linoleic acid, a common fatty acid in plant tissues.
+This compound is often associated with the "green" aroma of freshly cut plants and is a key component in the natural flavor and fragrance profiles of many fruits and vegetables.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs